 Dry mouth, also known as xerostomia, is a condition where the mouth has reduced production of saliva.
 This can be caused by many things, including medications, dehydration, or certain diseases and disorders.
 While dry mouth may seem like an inconvenience at first, it can lead to serious dental health problems if left untreated.
 In this article, we’ll discuss how dry mouth may affect your teeth and gums, what you can do to prevent it and answer some of the most commonly asked questions about dry mouth.

 When saliva production is reduced in the mouth, it can cause an increased risk of tooth decay.
 Saliva helps to wash away food and bacteria on the teeth, so when there is less saliva present, these substances are more likely to remain on the teeth and create plaque buildup that leads to cavities.
 Additionally, saliva contains minerals like calcium and phosphorus which help to strengthen the enamel of the teeth and protect against decay.

 Dehydration is a common cause of dry mouth that can be easily prevented.
-Make sure that you are drinking enough water throughout the day to stay hydrated, as this will help to prevent dry mouth symptoms from occurring.
+Make sure that you are drinking enough water throughout the day to stay hydrated, as this will help prevent dry mouth symptoms from occurring.
 Additionally, try avoiding drinks like soda and coffee as these can contribute to dehydration and dry mouth.

 Many medications, both prescription and over-the-counter, can cause dry mouth as a side effect.
-If you are taking any medications that list dry mouth as an potential side effect, talk to your doctor about possible alternatives or steps you can take to reduce the risk of dry mouth.
+If you are taking any medications that list dry mouth as a potential side effect, talk to your doctor about possible alternatives or steps you can take to reduce the risk of dry mouth.

 Stress is another common cause of dry mouth.
 Try to practice relaxation techniques such as yoga or meditation to help reduce stress levels and the risk of dry mouth.
 Additionally, make sure that you are getting enough sleep each night, as this can also help to reduce stress levels in your body.